emre-ergun/mdbook-rust/src/core-concepts/borrowing.md

 ## Rules

-1. At any given time, you can either one mutable reference or any number of immutable reference.
+1. At any given time, you can have either one mutable reference or any number of immutable reference.
 2. References must always be valid.

 ## Which problems borrowing solves